gentee/docs-gentee/stdlib/encoding.md

 ### StructEncode\( struct s \) buf

-The _StructEncode_ function converts a structured variable to binary and stores the result into a *buf* variable.
+The _StructEncode_ function converts a structure variable to binary and stores the result into a *buf* variable.
 The function saves only fields of the following types: **int, bool, char, float, buf, str**.
 Fields of other types are skipped.

 ``` go
 struct tmp {